 How should I introduce my newly-purchased TP Feeds recipe to my dog?
 It is always best to introduce any new food to your dog slowly over a period of around two weeks.
 This helps to avoid any unnecessary stomach upsets due to a sudden diet change.
 Start by giving them, for example, 80% of their old food and 20% of their new TP Feeds recipe.
 Gradually increase the amount of TP Feeds kibble given each day until they are enjoying 100% TP Feeds and reaping the benefits of these high quality recipes.
 Of course, some dogs can easily tolerate a sudden switch in their diet; you know your dog best, but this is the most sensible course of action.
-Many customers actually report that their dog picks out the TP Feeds kibble and refuses to eat their old diet so effectively chooses to switch over immediately!
+Many customers actually report that their dog picks out the TP Feeds kibble and refuses to eat their old diet any more thereby effectively choosing for themselves to switch over immediately anyway!

 Where are the ingredients in TP Feeds' recipes sourced from?
 Where possible, my recipes contain a significant proportion of ingredients sourced from the UK, particularly the meat content.
-As you can probably imagine, different ingredients do need to be sourced from different places.
+However, as I'm sure you can appreciate, some ingredients do need to be sourced from further afield.
 For example, there aren't many paddy fields or sweet potato farmers within the UK.
 All ingredients are ethically sourced with full traceability.